Canaan Dog: Breed recognition

 The Canaan dog was first recognized by the Israel Kennel Club in 1953 and by the FCI (Federation Cynologique Internationale) in 1966.
 The first accepted standard was written by Dr. Menzel.
 In 1986, the first Canaan dogs were brought to Finland from Sha'ar Hagai Kennel, in Israel.
 The Canaan Dog is today recognized by all the world's kennel clubs and is being bred in many countries.
 There are breed clubs in the U.S., Canada, the U.K., Finland, Germany, Israel and France.

 Canada

-The first Canaan dog came to Canada May 16, 1970.
+The first Canaan dogs came to Canada on May 16, 1970.
 The dogs came from a kennel in Delaware.
 The Canadian Canaan Club was formed in 1972, and the first executive of the Club was elected on March 15, 1973.
 The club has since been dissolved.
 The Canaan dog obtained entry into the Miscellaneous Class of the Canadian Kennel Club on December 1, 1975.
 In January 1993, the breed was accepted in the Working Group, as the Canadian Kennel Club did not have a Herding group at that time.